sahaba-ai/awesome-arabic-speakers/CONTRIBUTING.md

 ## License

 The project code is licensed under the [MIT License](LICENSE).
-The project content is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+The project content is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).